OCDX/softwareEngFinalProj/requirements/FinalDoc.md

    [link to download page](https://github.com/jaredwelch1/softwareEngFinalProj/blob/master/v2.0/create-edit.php)

     * Delete a manifest if you are the owner of it (Liz)

     * Edit existing manifest information (Andrew)

 - Create a Finalized document with sprint information/ requirements/ changelog/ links to user doc.

+- *ALL TASKS UNFINISHED FROM THIS SPRINT SHOULD ONLY PENALIZE THOSE GROUP MEMBERS WHO DID NOT COMPLETE THEIR TASK FOR THE FINAL SPRINT*

 #Testing